LAC-Tech/The-WAL-of-Time/README.md

 ## Design

-One node has many topics.
+Each node has an immutable log of events that may be synced with other nodes.
-Each topic is made of 1..N logs.
-There must be one local log, this represents events captured on the current node.
-There can be 0..N remote logs, which represents events captured on other nodes.
+This conceptual log is made up of a of a local log, which represents events captured on the current node, and 0..N remote logs, which represents events captured on other nodes.

 The whole system is a single threaded event loop, which resolve to the following IO operations for files on disk:
 - Create
 - Read
 - Append
-- Delete

-All files are append-only, and can never be modified; though they can be deleted.

 ## Implementation